 - Will I have the same laser technician for all of my treatments?

 Occasionally, people change occupations.
 But, you want some certainty that your technician will be fairly consistent through the entire laser hair removal process.
 Laser hair removal can be a very personal experience, and you'll want to feel comfortable with your provider both on a personal level, and with their level of experience.

 You don't have to suffer to get results, and so you'll want to know a few details about the device you'll be treated with.
-It's important to ensure you are being treated with a reputable, brand name, medical grade platform that is either TRUE LASER or IPL.
+It's important to ensure you are being treated with a reputable, brand name, medical grade platform that is either LASER or IPL, as both platforms show proven results.
 We strongly suggest avoiding lower powered devices using LHE or LED, as the results may be less than ideal.
 Newer devices will have built in cooling to keep the treatment head "cold to the touch" as it pulses on the skin, significantly reducing any pain & discomfort.

 - How many treatments are generally required?
 How far apart?